Bid4Birds Overview

 Continuing with that legacy the Foundation is now running its own shoulder season habitat program known as Bid4Birds.
 This is a program that was modeled after BirdReturns and is implemented in continued partnership with the Migratory Bird Conservation Partnership.
 This program compensates rice farmers to flood their fields after harvest for the benefit of shorebirds, waterfowl and other waterbirds.

-Spring Program Details
+Spring 2026 Program Key Details:

-- Commitments 4 to 8 weeks
+- Duration: anywhere from 4 to 11 weeks

 Previous shoulder season efforts